Seven Links Bloggers Project

 The post that I am most proud of

 I think this would have to be the post I wrote immediately before this one, my random wish list of things I would like to do in Singapore.
 I had great fun thinking about this following a strong desire to try the infamous ice cream sandwich and a subsequent Twitter conversation on this subject.
 As soon as it was posted I had a great reaction from people as well to my list.
 As well as all the fun things there was also one heart felt hope for my future.
 I'm determined to do my best to achieve all of the things I put on my list and, of course, write about them here when I do.

 So now I've written my seven links what happens next?
 I have to select some other blogs to keep this up and select their own personal seven to share.
 So I've selected the following three who I hope will carry this on.

-Firstly my friend Lynne from the UK, she started her blog, Lynne's Diary about the same time I began mine.
+Firstly my friend Lynne from the UK, she started her blog, Lynne's Diary (unfortunately this blog is no longer accessible) about the same time I began mine.
 I used to work with Lynne and a couple of months before I came to Singapore she retired from the Civil Service (where we both worked) and began sharing all the things she is now doing.
 She certainly keeps busy.

-Secondly I'd like to nominate Tanya who writes, Australian Expat Family.
+Secondly I'd like to nominate Tanya who writes, Australian Expat Family (unfortunately this blog is no longer accessible).
 I enjoy reading what Tanya and her young family do in Singapore.
 It is great to get another perspective on things as she shares her life in Singapore.